 William and Mary Calverley probably spent a good deal of their time living in Leeds but they also acquired a small country property.
 It was called West Hall and was located just south of the present day junction of the M62 and the A642 Wakefield Road.
 It consisted of a substantial house with 2 barns, a kiln, oxhouses, two orchards and a garden.
 Technically it was in Methley parish but it bordered Rothwell and couldn’t have been far from the house and land farmed by William’s father.
 In his history, “Ducatus Leodensis,” the Leeds merchant Ralph Thoresby says that in the 17th century the house belonged to the Yonge family.
 He noted that between 1688 and 1670 John and Andrew Yonge mortgaged their estates to William Calverley.

-West Hall was also close to Newmarket colliery which opened much later but, given the nearby existence of coal pits at Hunslet and on the Lowther estate at Swillington at the end of the 17th century, it’s an intriguing possibility that William may have bought the property with a view to exploiting what was underground rather than on the surface.
+West Hall was also close to Newmarket colliery which opened much later but, given the nearby coal pits at Hunslet and on the Lowther estate at Swillington at the end of the 17th century, it’s an intriguing possibility that William may have bought the property with a view to exploiting what was underground rather than on the surface.

 The four children of William and Mary Calverley who married all seem to have found well-to-do partners.
 A fifth child, Mary, died unmarried in 1700.
 The family’s relationship with the Kitchingmans was further enhanced when their second son, also called William, married his second cousin, Thomas Kitchingman’s daughter, another Mary.
 The eldest son Theophilius, and the eldest of their three girls, Elizabeth, married a sister and brother from the Armytage family of Netherton.
 The middle sister, Anne, married Edmund Barker, Lord Mayor of Leeds in 1704.